PeachyDB-Inc/PeachyDB/Deployment/Tools-ModifyServerStack.md

 Enter Arguments: myteststack 192.34.44.10
 ```

-8. To cancel any of the add/remove/subtitute operations above this is the command it will not work for rejoin instance.
+8. To cancel any of the add/remove/subtituterejoin operations above this is the command.
 ```shell
 prompt> python3 peachydb_modify_server_stack.py
 1 - Stack Add Instance - add an EC2 instance to a server Stack